 Decide How Committed You Want to Be

 So, your kid really wants to dance?
 Then go all in, mama.
 If they’re interested, they can make the jump from just recitals to competing at national dance competitions.
 This provides an incredible opportunity to know what it’s like to perform in front of strangers, to build self-confidence, and work with a team to win awards.
 Dance competitions have been so much fun for Dylan!
-And Brody just had his first not too long ago—all by himself!
+And Brody just won one not too long ago!
 I’m so amazed.

 Of course, all of this means more rehearsals.
 Depending on how many classes they’re enrolled in, time commitments can vary.
 But plan to be at the studio at least two days a week.
 The competition classes may require enrollment in other supplementary classes like technique or rehearsal classes for solo or duo dances on top of their group numbers.